Comparing personal loan options is easy!

 Banks that provide personal loans charge two sets of interest rates: monthly add-on rates and effective annual interest rates.

-The fine print that comes with your personal loan is an agreement between you and the lender that contains the guidelines on the use of your personal loan.
-The Terms and Conditions are also essential in helping you manage your personal loan responsibly.
+The personal loan terms and conditions document is the fine print that comes with your personal loan.
+It serves as an agreement between you and the lender that contains the guidelines on the use of your personal loan.
+The terms and conditions are also essential in helping you manage your personal loan responsibly.

-- The date when your monthly installments will start and due date
+- The date when your monthly installments will start and the due date

 - Repayment terms